-- 1. A candidate must be a lay person who: - (a) has received Communion according to the use of the Church of England or a Church in communion with it at least three times in the twelve months before the date of the dissolution of the General Synod; - (b) either is confirmed (or ready and desirous of being confirmed) or comes within paragraph 1(b) of Canon B 15A (i.e. is a communicant member of a Church which subscribes to the doctrine of the Holy Trinity); - (c) is aged at least 18 on the date of the dissolution of the General Synod; and - (d) satisfies one of the following conditions:

-- (i) is on the church electoral roll of a parish in the diocese [or, in the diocese of London, on the roll of a guild church] [or, in the diocese in Europe, on the roll of a chaplaincy] [or, in the case of a cathedral in the diocese, if not a parish church, on the community roll]; - (ii) [is, in the diocese of London, declared by the dean of Westminster to be a habitual worshipper at Westminster Abbey] or [is, in the diocese of Oxford only, to be declared by the relevant dean to be a habitual worshipper at St George's Chapel, Windsor or Christ Church, Oxford]; - (iii) is declared by the leader of a mission initiative in the diocese to be part of the worshipping community involved in the initiative. - 2.
+- 1. A candidate must be a lay person who: - (a) has received Communion according to the use of the Church of England or a Church in communion with it at least three times in the twelve months before the date of the dissolution of the General Synod or would have done so but for matters connected with coronavirus); - (b) either is confirmed (or ready and desirous of being confirmed) or comes within paragraph 1(b) of Canon B 15A (i.e. is a communicant member of a Church which subscribes to the doctrine of the Holy Trinity); - (c) is aged at least 18 on the date of the dissolution of the General Synod; and - (d) satisfies one of the following conditions: - (i) is on the church electoral roll of a parish in the diocese [or, in the diocese of London, on the roll of a guild church] [or, in the diocese in Europe, on the roll of a chaplaincy] [or, in the case of a cathedral in the diocese, if not a parish church, on the community roll]; - (ii) [is, in the diocese of London, declared by the dean of Westminster to be a habitual worshipper at Westminster Abbey] or [is, in the diocese of Oxford only, to be declared by the relevant dean to be a habitual worshipper at St George's Chapel, Windsor or Christ Church, Oxford]: - (iii) is declared by the leader of a mission initiative in the diocese to be part of the worshipping community involved in the initiative. - 2.
 Unlike electors, candidates need not be members of a deanery synod. - 3.
-Candidates must normally be qualified as such at 6.00 a.m. on Tuesday 14 July 2020 (the date of the dissolution of the 2015-2020 General Synod).
-Exceptionally, the deans of Westminster Abbey, St George's Chapel, Windsor or Christ Church, Oxford may declare persons to be habitual worshippers at those places, at any time during the period Monday 15 June Thursday 13 August 2020 inclusive. - 4.
+Candidates must normally be qualified as such at 6.00 a.m. on Tuesday 13 July 2021 (the date of the dissolution of the 2015-2021General Synod).
+Exceptionally, the deans of Westminster Abbey, St George's Chapel, Windsor or Christ Church, Oxford may declare persons to be habitual worshippers at those places, at any time during the period Monday 14 June Wednesday 11 August 2021 inclusive. - 4.
 A candidate must not be the holder of a paid office or employment to which one of the following central bodies may make or confirm an appointment:

 the General Synod the Church Commissioners\

 the Convocations the Church of England Pensions Board

 the Corporation of Church House

 the Archbishops' Council.